michaelcaterisano/BeatPeggiator-dev/README.md

 ### BeatPeggiator.
 A scripter plugin for Logic Pro.

 BeatPeggiator is under active development.
-It has only been tested with Logic 10.4.4 and may malfunction with other versions of Logic.
+Feel free to reach out with feature requests and bug reports.

 #### Installation: